 If you’d rather spend time enjoying resort amenities and the restaurant scene, add more days on your Maui itinerary.
 Big Island has a little of everything.

-2. How long does it take to get from one side of Kauai to the other?
+2. How long does it take to drive around Kauai?

 3. What is the best month to go to Kauai?